12 Fresh Foods You Should Never Store Together

 The best way to enjoy this sweetheart of summer is to eat it fresh for maximum sweetness.
 If you must store it for a short time, you can place it in the fridge.
 “Keep ears cool in your refrigerator with the husks on to keep in moisture,” says Tomlin.
 Don’t wrap the corn in a plastic or paper bag.
 If possible, store them toward the front of the fridge where it’s slightly warmer.
 “Corn will dry out and get starchy if it’s kept too cold because there’s not enough humidity to keep the kernel plump,” says Tomlin.
-Next, check out these 26 storage tricks that will make your food last longer.

 - American Heart Association: "Keep Fruits & Vegetables Fresher Longer."